 1407.4 Pedestrian Overpass Justification

 A Pedestrian Overpass Justification compares the impacts and costs of a project with and without a pedestrian overpass.
 A statement of acceptance by a local government agency assuming responsibility for all routine maintenance of the structure and approaches must be obtained.
 Routine maintenance includes clearing debris from the deck, sweeping, snow and ice removal, minor wearing surface patching, clearing bridge drainage systems, marking decks for traffic control, minor and emergency repairs to railing and appurtenances, emergency patching of deck and maintenance of traffic signal and lighting systems, including the supply of electrical power.
-For information on Pedestrian Overpasses, refer to Location and Design Manual, Volume 1, Section 306.5.
+For information on Pedestrian Overpasses, refer to Multimodal Design Guide, Section 4.7.2.

 1407.5 Value Engineering (VE) Studies